cleipski/Citibike/README.md

 More importantly, taking a yearly aggregate reveals that the number of rides taken by each customer remained - on average - constant within 10% between 2015 and 2016.

 > The number of rides faithfully describes the number of customers.

-This result will be extremely helpful in the following analysis.

 ## User demographics